Crucifixions and vice patrols show Islamic State maintains Mosul grip

 Iraqi military officials say they have sources inside the city, helping them identify Islamic State positions for targeting by the U.S.-led air coalition supporting the campaign, which is also backed by U.S. troops on the ground.

-The gruesome public display of the bodies in east Mosul appeared to be a warning against other potential informers.
+The gruesome public display of the bodies appeared to be a warning against other potential informers.

 "I saw five corpses of young men which had been crucified at a road junction in east Mosul," not far from districts which had seen heavy fighting, said another resident.

-"The Daesh people hung the bodies out and said that these were agents passing news to the infidel forces and apostates," he said referring to the Western allies backing the campaign and the Shi'ite-led government of Prime Minister Haider al-Abadi.
+"The Daesh people hung the bodies out and said that these were agents passing news to the infidel forces and apostates," he said, referring to the Western allies backing the campaign and the Shi'ite-led government of Prime Minister Haider al-Abadi in Baghdad.

 In another sign of a clampdown on contact with the outside world, one retired policeman said Islamic State officials were trying to inspect SIM cards to check on all communications.

-"I went to get my pension as usual, but the man at the office refused to give it to me unless I handed over my SIM card," the 65-year-old man, who gave his name as Abu Ali, said.
-"These are the instructions from Daesh," the man told him.
+"I went to get my pension as usual, but the man at the office refused to give it to me unless I handed over my SIM card," said the 65-year-old man, who gave his name as Abu Ali.

+"These are the instructions from Daesh," Abu Ali quoted the man at the office as telling him.

 Many residents close to the fighting have said the scale of the clashes has been terrifying, with the sound of gunfire, mortar bombardments and air strikes echoing through the streets.